autumnchris/url-shortener-api/README.md

 # URL Shortener API

+An Express.js API that takes a submitted URL and creates an alias URL that, if navigated to, will redirect to the original URL.

-My project for the [URL Shortener Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice) as part of the curriculum for the Apis and Microservices Certification on [freeCodeCamp](https://www.freecodecamp.org).
+Inspired by the [URL Shortener Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice) as part of the curriculum for the [APIs and Microservices Certification](https://www.freecodecamp.org/learn/apis-and-microservices) on [freeCodeCamp](https://www.freecodecamp.org).

 ---